 After inauguration, Shri.
 Venugopal D. Heroor begin the first session– Introduction to Bharatiya Ganitam and he continued the second Session- Aryabhatiya Parampara.
 He continued his lecture post-lunch on Aryabhatiya Ganita Pada.
 The last session of the day was an open discussion where Dr. Heroor and Prof. K. K. Pandey held a Q&A session with the participants.

 On the second day, Dr. Heroor gave lecture on Brahmagupta's Geometry.
-A special lecture was delivered by Dr. Chandrahas Halai, Director of Indic Academy, Mumbai Division on the topic – Indian Temple Architecture and its mathematical significance.
-In afternoon session Heroor continued his lecturer on Brahmagupta's Geometry, followed by another Q&A session.
+A special lecture was delivered by Chandrahas Halai from Indic Academy, Mumbai Chapter, on the topic – Indian Temple Architecture and its mathematical significance.
+In afternoon session Heroor continued his lecture on Brahmagupta's Geometry, followed by another Q&A session.

 On the final day of the workshop, Heroor delivered his lecture on Narayana Pandita and his works, filled with various anecdotes.